realA10001986/Dash-Gauges/README-DIY.md

 ![relay](https://github.com/realA10001986/Dash-Gauges/assets/76924199/eef6cc62-21e1-4700-99df-499739c4ea61)

-This module is not the most elegant solution but the easiest one if you, like me, are using real lamps instead of LEDs: also, it allows for an external power source for the lights (eg 12V).
+This module is not the most elegant solution but the easiest one if you, like me, are using real lamps instead of LEDs: also, it allows for an external power source for the lights.

 The Switch Board also carries the Adafruit MCP4728 break-out board; just solder pin sockets to both lines of pads on the PCB (pitch 2.54mm, 6 positions, for example Samtec SSW-106-01-F-S).